kahole/edamagit/README.md

 ### Vim support (VSCodeVim)

-Add these to your `keybindings.json` config file to get evil-magit / spacemacs like keybindings.
+Add the bindings below to your `keybindings.json` config file to get evil-magit / spacemacs like keybindings.

 Or customize any of the keybindings to your liking.

-Note: the bindings for negative commands, e.g. `-magit.discard-at-point` for key `k`, remove the edamagit binding.
+Note: the bindings for negative commands, e.g. `-magit.discard-at-point` for key `k`, remove the default edamagit binding.
 This is done to remove collisions with Vim.
 <details>
   <summary>keybindings.json</summary>